<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Loan Officer Video Marketing 101

-All videos are not created equal, and oftentimes this comes down to production.
-You don’t need a professional camera and lighting display to create an informative video.
-You can do most, if not all, of the work on your own.
-That’s the beauty of social media marketing.
-Viewers appreciate the one-person show!
-Nevertheless, you are a professional, so make sure your mortgage marketing strategy and videos convey that.
+All videos are not created equal, and often this comes down to production.
+You are a professional, so make sure your mortgage marketing videos convey that.

-Once you’ve settled on a theme – whether it’s a loan officer introduction, or a video that focuses on a certain product or housing trend – you’ll want to get your talking points in order.
-Jot down the three major takeaways for viewers, and start to build from there.
+Settle on a theme for your video, whether it’s breaking down the home loan application process or discussing a specific product or trend.
+After that, you’ll want to get your talking points in order.
+Jot down three major takeaways for viewers and build from there.

 Be Yourself